Environmental Management16 min

 Water and effluents

 In the financial year 2019/20, dormakaba reassessed the water stress levels for all our sites, including those beyond the regular scope of this report.
 The new analysis revealed that approximately 40% of sites have the potential for high to extreme water stress, defined as a “water demand to supply ratio of 40% or greater for the respective municipality”.
-The data stems from a geographical analysis of water stress at catchment level for the year 2020 for dormakaba sites.
 The water stress analysis is based on the two databases Aqueduct Water Risk Atlas by the World Resources Institute and AQUASTAT by the Food and Agriculture Organization.
-Results of the updated risk assessment will be shared with those sites having (1.) high or extreme water stress, and (2.) high water consumption relative to other sites for development of mitigation plans.
+Results of the updated risk assessment were shared with those sites having (1) high or extreme water stress, and (2) high water consumption relative to other sites for development of mitigation plans.
+Commitment to water stewardship initiatives and reduction targets for seven of these manufacturing sites have been agreed in the financial year 2020/21.

 Water stress level by sites*